grain-lang/grain/stdlib/set.md

 ## Values

-Functions for working with Sets.
+Functions and constants included in the Set module.

 ### Set.**makeSized**